BigOokie/skywire-wing-commander/README.md

 ```sh
 timedatectl set-time '2018-08-10 11:57'
 ```

+Alternatively, the discussion associated with the reported issue with the official Skyminer images on GitHub provides guidance on resolving this and can be found here: https://github.com/skycoin/skywire/issues/77

 # Donations
 This is not my job, but I enjoy building things for the **Skyfleet** community.
 If you find my work useful, please consider donating to support it.